cran-task-views/Bayesian/Bayesian.md

     model for symmetric relational data (e.g., the above-diagonal part of a square matrix), using a model-based eigenvalue decomposition and regression using MCMC methods.
+-   `r pkg("gRain")` is a package for probability propagation in graphical independence networks, also known as Bayesian networks or probabilistic expert systems.
+-   `r pkg("NetworkChange")` is an R package for change point analysis in longitudinal network data.
+It implements a hidden Markovmultilinear tensor regression model.
+Model diagnostic tools using marginal likelihoods and WAIC are provided.
+-   `r pkg("rstiefel")` simulates random orthonormal
+    matrices from linear and quadratic exponential family distributions on the Stiefel manifold using the Gibbs sampling method.
+The most general type of distribution covered is the matrix-variate Bingham-von Mises-Fisher distribution.
+-   `r pkg("sna")`, an R package for social network analysis, contains functions to generate posterior samples from Butt's Bayesian network accuracy model using Gibbs sampling.
+-   `r pkg("ssgraph")` is for Bayesian inference in undirected graphical models using spike-and-slab priors for multivariate continuous, discrete, and mixed data.

 #### Quantile regression
 -   `r pkg("AdjBQR")`  provides functions for adjusted inference for Bayesian quantile regression based on asymmetric Laplace working likelihood.